blessinvarkey/Sentiment-Analysis-IMDB-dataset/README.md

-# Sentiment-Analysis-IMDB-dataset
+# Sentiment-Analysis-IMDb-dataset

-Ongoing exploration of implementing Sentiment Analysis.
+Ongoing exploration of implementing Sentiment Analysis on the IMDb dataset.

 ## The Large Movie Review Dataset